jfallmann/RNAmediator/docs/source/tutorial.rst

 and instead the first sequence will use the first line in the bed file as a constraint.

-If you want to construct bed files with genomic coordinates, containing information about pairing probabilities (see [CollectConsResults](#CollectConsResults)), it is essential to provide another bed file with genomic coordinates.
+If you want to construct bed files with genomic coordinates, containing information about pairing probabilities (see RIssmed_collect_plfold_), it is essential to provide another bed file with genomic coordinates.
-This file can be passed using the `--genes GeneBedFile` and should look like:
+This file can be passed using the ``--genes GeneBedFile`` and should look like:

 **GeneBED** ::